cs79/samsung_data_assignment/README.md

 N.B. that mean frequencies are excluded from the extraction as they are not summary statistics of direct measurements, but of frequencies of measurements.
 If mean frequencies are desired in the subset for analysis, the run_analysis.R code may be modified as follows: change "meanStdCols" preceding the assignment operator in the first line of this section of the script to "extractCols", and do not run the following two lines.

-### 5. Label activities

-The loop in this part of the script fetches the activity code for each observation, looks it up in the "activities" lookup key that was read into R during step 3, and swaps the coded value for the activity character string.

-A couple things to note here: this relies on the activities table being in ascending numerical order with respect to the keys (which it should be unless the files at zipURL change), and this loop operation is also somewhat slow (taking just under 2 minutes to process on my machine).

-### 6. Create tidy dataset and write to file
+### 5. Create tidy dataset with labeled activity names and write to file

 The script in this section first converts the data extract to a molten data frame, then reshapes the data, casting the mean of each column value per activity per test subject.
 Next, the column labels are updated to the set described in the CodeBook.md file, indicating that these are average values.
+Third, a loop reassigns the activityCode values to the human-readable descriptive activity names from the "activities" lookup key that was read into R during step 3.
 Finally, a new file called "tidySamsungData.txt" is written to the same "./data" directory created at the beginning of the script.

-N.B. that when tidySamsungData.txt is read back in to R, the "activityCode" column will be converted to a factor (rather than character, as it was written), unless stringsAsFactors=FALSE is specified in read.table().
+N.B. that the loop in this step relies on the activities table being in ascending numerical order with respect to the keys (which it should be unless the files at zipURL change).
+Also, when tidySamsungData.txt is read back in to R, the "activityCode" column will be converted to a factor (rather than character, as it was assigned), unless stringsAsFactors=FALSE is specified in read.table().